Bangkok streetscape. What a Thailand property buyers agent does and does not do

 A seller-paid Thailand property buyers agent has exactly one decision to optimize: which property closes fastest.
 Their incentive is volume.
 Yours is to not lose 2 million baht on a unit that looked good in a brochure.
 Those two objectives are not aligned, and pretending they are has cost foreign buyers more money in Chiang Mai than any other single factor I can identify.

 When buyers ask me how to find an independent buyer's agent in Thailand, I usually flip the question.
 Don't look for an agent.
 Look for a research operator who will hand you a written underwrite of the specific unit you're considering, with the data sources cited and the assumptions visible.
 Then take that underwrite to whichever transactional agent closes the deal.
 The research and the transaction are two different jobs.
-Combining them inside one commission check is how foreigners get rinsed.
+Combining them inside one commission check is how foreigners end up overpaying for under-researched units.

 What 18 months and 1,000+ Chiang Mai listings taught me about buyer-side work

-I spent 18 months scraping, cataloging, and physically inspecting Chiang Mai property listings.
+I spent 18 months aggregating, cataloging, and physically inspecting Chiang Mai property listings.
 The dataset crossed 1,000+ units.
-Most of that work was elimination, not selection — the point of a buyer-side research process is to throw units away faster than the market can recommend them.
+Most of that work was elimination, not selection.
+The point of a buyer-side research process is to throw units away faster than the market can recommend them.
 By the end of the 18 months, the rejection rate was running above 95%.
 Roughly nineteen out of twenty units I underwrote did not survive the math.

 The 3.4M THB walkout was one of those.
 Forty-five square meters, central location, glossy marketing, "developer pricing."
-The 340,000 THB "agency fee" was buried in the closing math and presented as standard.
-It was not standard.
-It was a transfer of value from my wallet to the brokerage's, with the unit's actual fundamentals unchanged.
-I walked.
-Six weeks later I closed on an 82-square-meter unit for 2.15M THB — almost double the floor area, almost a million baht less in total spend, sourced from the same city, the same legal architecture, the same foreign-quota framework.
+The 340,000 THB agency fee surfaced in the closing math.
+Roughly 10% of the headline price, with the unit's actual fundamentals unchanged.
+My written walkout line said no. I walked.
+Six weeks later I closed on an 82-square-meter unit for 2.15M THB.
+Almost double the floor area, almost a million baht less in total spend, sourced from the same city, the same legal architecture, the same foreign-quota framework.

 The delta between those two outcomes is not luck.
 It is what a real Thailand property buyers agent function looks like when you strip out the commission incentive: research, comparables, carrying-cost reconstruction, title review, and the willingness to walk.
 Every step of that process is repeatable.
 I wrote it down so other foreign buyers can run the same playbook without having to spend 18 months building the dataset themselves.

-How to actually hire buyer-side help in Thailand without getting rinsed
+How to actually hire buyer-side help in Thailand without overpaying

 Ask three questions before you sign anything.
 Question one: who pays you, and what does the commission agreement look like in writing?
 If the answer is "the seller covers it, free to you," you are not hiring a buyers agent.
 You are hiring a seller-side closer with a friendly title.
 Move on.

 Question three: where does your data come from?
 The honest answer is some combination of the major listing portals, Land Department transaction records where accessible, physical fieldwork, and the operator's own historical dataset.
-If the answer is vague — "market knowledge," "twenty years in Thailand," "my network" — you are buying vibes, not data.
-Vibes have cost more foreigners more money in this market than any other single factor.
+If the answer is vague ("market knowledge," "twenty years in Thailand," "my network") you are buying vibes, not data.
+Vibes are how most of that money gets lost.

 The framework I use is documented step by step inside the Thailand Underwriting Protocol, including foreign-quota verification, carrying-cost reconstruction, comparable-transaction triangulation, title-document review, and the walkout math that saved me from the 3.4M unit.
 It is not a buyers agent service.
 It is the buyer-side research function, written down, priced at the cost of a takeaway dinner so the cost-of-entry is not the obstacle.